-There are a number of visas available for expats moving to Israel, whether they're travelling for tourism, business, work or residency.
-Those planning to settle in Israel need to be organised and patient because the process of getting a visa or work permit can be fairly complicated.
-Expats are advised to apply well ahead of time, as bureaucratic delays are common.
+There are numerous visas available for expats moving to Israel, whether they're travelling for tourism, business, work or residency.
+Those planning to settle in Israel will need to be organised and patient because getting a visa or work permit can be complicated.

 Tourist and business visas for Israel

 Israel is a popular tourist destination.
-Many visitors do not require a pre-arranged visa to enter Israel and they'll usually be granted permission upon arrival to stay for up to 90 days.
+Many visitors do not require a pre-arranged visa to enter Israel, and they'll usually be granted permission upon arrival to stay for up to 90 days.
 But it's worth noting that the border police reserve the right to reduce this period or add restrictions, such as limiting travel within the West Bank, a part of the Palestinian territories.

-Holders of normal passports from around 100 jurisdictions, including Australia, Canada, the EU, New Zealand, South Africa, the United Kingdom and the United States of America do not need a visa to enter Israel for a maximum stay of three months of tourism.
+Holders of normal passports from around 100 jurisdictions, including Australia, Canada, the EU, New Zealand, South Africa, the UK and the USA do not need a visa to enter Israel for a maximum stay of three months of tourism.

-Before travelling, foreigners must ensure that their passport is valid for at least six months beyond the date of travel, and it must have space for an entry stamp.
+Before travelling, foreigners must ensure that their passport is valid for at least six months beyond the date of travel, and they must have space for an entry stamp.
 It is also worth checking country-specific visa requirements with the Israeli Ministry of Foreign Affairs.

-It may also be possible to extend one’s stay in Israel beyond three months.
-In order to do so, expats should apply at a branch of the Ministry of Interior in Israel.
+It may also be possible to extend one's stay in Israel beyond three months.
+To do so, expats should apply at a branch of the Ministry of Interior in Israel.

 It is a common belief that visitors with stamps from Arab countries will be refused entry to Israel on this basis.
-Although travellers may be subjected to additional questioning from the Border Police, many visitors do enter Israel from Arab countries without difficulty.
+Although travellers may be subjected to additional questioning from the Border Police, many visitors enter Israel from Arab countries without difficulty.